 As a concert composer Rebecca has written for numerous classical artists and ensembles including Mari & Hakon Samuelson, the London Mozart Players, the Scottish Festival Orchestra, the Latvian Opera Orchestra, musicians of the London Symphony Orchestra, percussionst Joby Burgess and cellists Richard Harwood, Benjamin Hughes and Oliver Coates.
 She is a fellow of the prestigious MacDowell Colony in New Hampshire (notable composer alumni include Leonard Bernstein and Aaron Copland), and has been an associate composer with the London Symphony Orchestra on its Soundhub programme.
 She also directs and writes extensively for choral groups, was commissioned by Canterbury Cathedral Girls Choir for their debut album, and was 2017-18 Composer in Residence for the London Oriana Choir as part of its five15 project.
 I'll Sing was performed at Cadogan Hall with ensemble and orchestra from the London opera houses, as part of the charity concert for Grenfell Tower.

-Other awards and nominations include Best Score/Soundtrack (Global Music Awards 2015), Best Composer (Underwire Festival for Women in Film & TV 2014; also Global Music Awards 2015), Best Music (Corona Fastnet Film Festival 2014), Best Arrangement (Voice Festival 2013), Best Musical (The Online Film Festival 2015), Oticons International Film Music Competition (2015), Adopt A Composer (PRS/Making Music/Sound & Music in association with Radio 3 2012), and the Book, Music & Lyrics musical theatre workshop (Arts Council/Mercury Musical Developments 2014).
+Additional nominations and awards include the Jerry Goldsmith Awards (2017), Best Score/Soundtrack (Global Music Awards 2015), Best Composer (Underwire Festival for Women in Film & TV 2014; also Global Music Awards 2015), Best Music (Corona Fastnet Film Festival 2014), Best Arrangement (Voice Festival 2013), Best Musical (The Online Film Festival 2015), Oticons International Film Music Competition (2015), Adopt A Composer (PRS/Making Music/Sound & Music in association with BBC Radio 3 2012), and the Book, Music & Lyrics musical theatre workshop (Arts Council/Mercury Musical Developments 2014).